Poola Rangadu (2012 film): Soundtrack

+Reception

+A critic from The Times of India wrote that "No holds barred entertainment!
+That’s what “Poolarangadu” is all about.
+Sunil shows once again that given the right kind of script, he can carry a film on his muscular shoulders".
+A critic from 123telugu wrote that "Poola Rangadu is a good, clean entertainer".

 Box office

 After the film ran for 50 days on 7 April 2012 in notable centres it had collected box office takings of ₹ 500 million.
 Movie makers have released a press note in this regard.
 The film has completed 100 days on 27 May 2012.